Cheesecake Stuffed Strawberries

 These Cheesecake Stuffed Strawberries are a delicious way to satisfy your sweet tooth.
 Plus they are a cinch to make!

-With only 5 ingredients, this cheesecake stuffed strawberries recipe is a terrific addition to a dessert or even appetizer buffet.
+With only 5 ingredients, these Cream Cheese Stuffed Strawberries are a terrific addition to a dessert or even appetizer buffet.

 Why You Must Make

 I just adore these two-bite cheesecake stuffed strawberries.
 Luscious ripe strawberries are filled with sweetened cream cheese and topped with toasted almonds.
 The mixture of tastes and textures is heavenly.

 - They add a beautiful pop of color to a dessert buffet.

 - They’re a healthier dessert with a lot fewer calories than a slice of cheesecake!

 - Cream Cheese and Strawberries have been a classic pairing for decades.

 - There are minimal ingredients needed.
 Just make sure you have access to beautiful, ripe strawberries!